RealTrippR/c_polygon/README.md

 <ins> **Scalar Types** </ins>

 **Note:** Some .ply parsers allow for the bitcount to follow the name of a scalar type e.g. `char8, short16, etc..`.
-C_Polygon will reject any files with this naming convention.
+C_Polygon will reject any files that use this naming convention.

 |         Name  |          Type              |         Bytes |
 | ------------- | -------------------------- | ------------- |